The Consitution of the University of Bristol Physics Society (Chaos)

 - One Year membership is likewise open to all members of the Bristol Students’ Union by application to the Society, but will expire after one year.

-- A list of all members shall be kept in the Society records, to be made available to the Student Services Team if requested.
+- A list of all members shall be kept in the Society records, to be made available to the Societies Network if requested.

 2b.
 Membership Fee

-- The membership fee for One Year membership shall be no more than 1/3 of the price of the Life Membership.
+- The membership fee for One Year membership shall be no less than 1/3 of the price of the Life Membership.

 - The membership fee for each type shall be fixed at the discretion of the Committee at the start of each term of office, that is to say between the AGM and the end of the academic year.